w3nest/mkdocs-ts/doc/assets/tutorials.notebook.import-utils.md

 This page consolidates utility functions imported from various other pages.

-When these utilities are imported using the load function (see [here](@nav/tutorials/notebook/import.from-another-notebook-page)), all cells are executed sequentially, and the combined scope is returned.
+When these utilities are imported using the load function (explained in the <cross-link target="notebook.import">Import Tutorial</cross-link>), all cells are executed sequentially, and the combined scope is returned.
 Currently, there are no tree shaking strategies implemented (although this is under consideration).

 To optimize your imports, consider the following hints: